grey-cat-1908/website/content/projects/index.md

 ## Projects

 This list may not be accurate.
-You can find more complete projects on my [GitHub](https://github.com/grey-cat-1908/) account.
+You can find more complete list of my projects on [GitHub](https://github.com/grey-cat-1908/).

 ### For people